List of Daredevil (TV series) characters: Matt Murdock / Daredevil

 At the end of May 2014, Cox was cast as Murdock.
 The idea of casting Cox as Daredevil came from Marvel's Chief Creative Officer Joe Quesada in 2012, before Marvel Studios gained the rights to the character from 20th Century Fox.
 Cox wanted to be involved with the series after reading the first two scripts for the series, telling his agent "These are two of the best TV scripts I've read".
 Season one showrunner Steven DeKnight stated that "He's not super strong.
 He's not invulnerable.
 In every aspect, he's a man that's just pushed himself to the limits, he just has senses that are better than a normal human's.
 He is human."
 On the character's "grey" morals, he said, "He's a lawyer by day, and he's taken this oath.
 But every night he breaks that oath, and goes out and does very violent things.
 I really liked the flawed heroes, the human heroes."
 The character's Catholicism plays a large role in the series, with DeKnight calling him "one of the most, if not the most, religious characters in the Marvel Universe".
 Cox, who was raised Catholic, found that helpful, saying, "You grow up steeped in that.
 If you're in church, standing in front of the altar, you sort of automatically know how to respond.
 It all kicks in – you genuflect, you sit in the pew.
 I didn't have to pretend any of that."
 On how the name Daredevil is revealed in the series, DeKnight explained that "We talked about, do we do one of the versions in the comics where when he was a kid people used to taunt him with the name Daredevil, but that didn't quite feel like our world.
 At one point we were going to have Ben Urich (Vondie Curtis-Hall) give him the name, but the timing wasn't right from where he's in his black outfit and then gets his suit, which is after Ben's untimely demise.
 There was something technically tricky of somebody actually saying the words, "Hey you're some kind of Daredevil."
 The solution was to play that off-screen and then hit it in the paper that he's been given this name Daredevil."
 Skylar Gaertner plays a young Matt Murdock.

-Murdock's suits are differentiated more by texture than color, with a limited palette, "Because, obviously, he can't see his colors, but he has to know anything he chooses is going to coordinate with one another."
-Cox's size changed throughout the series as he continued to work out.
-For Murdock's sunglasses, Maslansky worked with series prop master Michael Jortner to make something that had to "be correct for this current, modern date and it also had to pay homage to what was familiar to fans".
-Close to 100 different versions of the prop were created for Cox to try.